SARRANI CONTRACTOR AGREEMENT

 96) Sarrani shall, upon the Contractor informing Sarrani that the Defects have been rectified, inspect the Works.
 When the Defect has been rectified to the satisfaction of Sarrani, their Client and where necessary, the insurer, then Sarrani shall issue a Certificate of Making Good Defects.

-97) At the end of the Default Liability Period, Sarrani shall issue a Schedule of Defects which shall contain details of any Defect that arose or became apparent during the Defect Liability Period that have not been rectified.
+97) At the end of the Defects Liability Period, Sarrani shall issue a Schedule of Defects which shall contain details of any Defect that arose or became apparent during the Defects Liability Period that have not been rectified.
 When all Defects have been rectified, repaired or re-done Sarrani shall issue a Final Certificate of Completion.